BE STRONG IN THE LORD

 God said to Joshua, “This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.”
 (Josh.
 1:8 NKJV).

 Natural food is the primary source of natural strength.
-Similarly, God’s Word is the major source of spiritual strength for the believers, for it is the spiritual food for the soul.
+Similarly, God’s Word is the primary source of spiritual strength for the believers, for it is the spiritual food for the soul.

 Jesus said, “Man shall not live by bread alone, but by every word that proceeds from the mouth of God.”
 (Matt.
 4:4 NKJV).

-Beloved, your spiritual strength, boldness or courage is dependent upon God’s Word in your heart, not in your head.
+Beloved, your spiritual strength, boldness, or courage depends on God’s Word in your heart and mind.

 Friend, God is calling you today to reset your priorities in life and begin to give quality time daily to reading, studying, listening to, meditating in, and internalizing God’s Word.

-This will undoubtedly make you strong, bold and courageous to finish your race and ministry with joy in spite of whatever the devil throws at you or brings your way to discourage, frustrate or hinder you in life (Rom.
+This will undoubtedly make you strong, bold, and courageous to finish your race and ministry with joy despite whatever the devil throws at you or brings your way to discourage, frustrate or hinder you in life (Rom.
 10:17).

 Therefore, “Watch, stand fast in the faith, be brave, be strong.”
 (1 Cor.
 16:13 NKJV).

-Prayer: My Dear Holy Spirit, grant me deeper revelation knowledge of the truths of God’s Word as I begin to spend quality time daily to read, study and meditate in God’s Word, in Jesus’ name.
+Prayer: My Dear Holy Spirit, grant me more profound revelation knowledge of the truths of God’s Word as I begin to spend quality time daily to read, study and meditate in God’s Word, in Jesus’ name.
 Amen.